gregcy/eacprice/README.md

 ## Installation/Setup

 This is a standard Laravel application.
 The following steps should be sufficient to get the application up and running.
-Please note that you will need to have a database setup and the relevant credentials available.
+You will need to have a database setup and the relevant credentials available.

 1. Clone the repository
 2. Run `composer install`